intel-analytics/ipex-llm/python/llm/example/CPU/LangChain/README.md

 When you see output says
 > listening now...

 Please say something through your microphone (e.g. What is AI).
-The programe will automatically detect when you have completed your speech and recogize them.
+The program will automatically detect when you have completed your speech and recognize them.

 #### Known Issues
 The speech_recognition library may occasionally skip recording due to low volume.
 An alternative option is to save the recording in WAV format using `PyAudio` and read the file as an input.
 Here is an example using PyAudio: